Serialization

 Check out our guides for:

 Serialization isn’t intended for use cases like duplicating assets or swapping data sources within the same Metabase instance.
-If you’re using serialization for duplicating entities, check out How export works, How import works, and the directions for your use case in Other uses of serialization
+If you’re using serialization for duplicating assets within the same instance, check out How export works, How import works, and the directions for your use case in Other uses of serialization

 How export works